-Landscape Amenity g.
+g.
+Landscape Amenity

-- The extent to which on-site landscaping establishes an attractive appearance and complements public landscaping at or near the street edge and establishes conditions of safety, visual interest and amenity within the development. - ii.
-The extent to which alternative provision of on-site amenity and landscaping maintains and enhances the amenity of the wider streetscape and residential areas. - The extent to which growing conditions are provided for that will ensure the iii. successful establishment, growth and on-going viability of planting.
+- i.
+The extent to which on-site landscaping establishes an attractive appearance and complements public landscaping at or near the street edge and establishes conditions of safety, visual interest and amenity within the development. - ii.
+The extent to which alternative provision of on-site amenity and landscaping maintains and enhances the amenity of the wider streetscape and residential areas. - iii.
+The extent to which growing conditions are provided for that will ensure the successful establishment, growth and on-going viability of planting.